AishAM807/Insurance-Data-Analysis-/README.md

 - Step 14: Created a new "Sentiment Score" column using Power Query's Text Analytics functionality to measure customer sentiment.
 - Step 15: Based on the calculated sentiment scores, a custom column was created to categorize customer feedback into three groups: Excellent, Good, and Needs Improvement.
 - Step 16: Developed a third report view page incorporating a Word Cloud visual for customer feedback text analysis, a bar chart to represent the distribution of customers across feedback categories, and a detailed table view displaying customer names, sentiment scores, and complete feedback comments for comprehensive sentiment analysis.
+- Step 17: The report was then published to the Power BI Service.

   # Report Snapshot (Power BI DESKTOP)